-Baptist College recently became one of the first radiation therapy schools in the country to offer clinic experience with the Cyberknife, a state-of-the-art radiation therapy machine, and Varian TrueBeam.
+Baptist College became one of the first radiation therapy schools in the country to offer clinic experience with the Varian TrueBeam™.
+Students can also schedule observation rotation with the Cyberknife™.
 This type of educational experience gives our graduates a major advantage in the job market – they possess the skills, knowledge, and first-hand experience necessary to succeed from day one.

 Build a Radiation Therapy Career